 - An increase in energy conservation through shading of air conditioning equipment and school buildings

-Making the Shade Grant Program funds must be matched equally (dollar for dollar) with non-federal funds.
+Making the Shade Grant Program, funds must be matched equally (dollar for dollar) with non-federal funds.
 These non-federal funds cannot be used as a match for any other Federal cost-share project.
 The match may include in-kind contributions, volunteer assistance, and private and public (non-Federal) monetary contributions.
 All matching funds must be specifically related to the proposed project.

-In-kind contributions include on-hand supplies, third party donations of supplies or equipment, the value of time (including fringe benefits), professional services at the professional rate, or time spent by employees or volunteers on eligible project activities.
+In-kind contributions include on-hand supplies, third-party donations of supplies or equipment, the value of time (including fringe benefits), professional services at the professional rate, or time spent by employees or volunteers on eligible project activities.
 Volunteer hours may be applied to the project at rates appropriate to the skill level of the volunteer and/or the nature of the work being performed.
 To determine the average value of adult volunteer labor, refer to the dollar amount specified by the Independent Sector by visiting their website.
 For children, use minimum wage as a standard.

 Assistance provided by Federal employees or Georgia Forestry Commission staff may not be claimed as part of the match.

 Cash purchases are direct, out-of-pocket expenditures for eligible project activities.
-If grant funds are awarded, please be prepared to document your match by providing copies of invoices, cancelled checks, signed receipts, payroll records, volunteer sign-in sheets, utility bills, etc.
+If grant funds are awarded, please be prepared to document your match by providing copies of invoices, canceled checks, signed receipts, payroll records, volunteer sign-in sheets, utility bills, etc.

-Ineligible projects include, but are not limited to; trail design and maintenance, property acquisition and related costs, beautification projects, tree removal and maintenance.
+Ineligible projects include, but are not limited to; trail design and maintenance, property acquisition and related costs, beautification projects, and tree removal and maintenance.

 Making the Shade Program